Lighting diyas (clay lamps) and making rangoli patterns, (colorful decorations made on the floor) are traditional customs of Diwali.

-This year, Diwali, a five-day festival celebrated by Hindus, Jains and Sikhs, as well as some Muslims and Buddhists, takes place Oct.
-22-26 — with the main celebration on Oct.
-24. The holiday is typically observed during the Hindu lunisolar month Kartika, which occurs in mid-October to mid-November on the Gregorian calendar and coincides with the Hindu New Year.
+This year, Diwali, a five-day festival celebrated by Hindus, Jains and Sikhs, takes place Nov.
+10-15 — with the main celebration on Nov.
+12. The holiday is typically observed during the Hindu lunisolar month Kartika, which occurs in mid-October to mid-November on the Gregorian calendar and coincides with the Hindu New Year.

-“Diwali is known as the festival of lights and is considered as one of India’s most celebrated holiday, (which may or may not have a religious significance for some observers,) similar to Christmas in the United States,” says Maria Contractor, UCF’s Indian Student Association Diwali director, who is Muslim but has attended Diwali celebrations growing up and while at UCF.
+“Diwali is known as the festival of lights and is considered as one of India’s most celebrated holiday, (which may or may not have a religious significance for some observers,) similar to Christmas in the United States,” says Maria Contractor, UCF’s Indian Student Association current philanthropy chair and former Diwali director, who is Muslim but has attended Diwali celebrations growing up and while at UCF.
 “The significance of Diwali is to show how the light can overpower the darkness.”

 The name Diwali is derived from the Sanskrit word dipavali, meaning “row of lights.”
 Since Diwali is so widely celebrated across religious and cultural groups, some aspects of its significance varies.
 For many people, the celebration is associated with the Hindu goddess of wealth and good fortune, Lakshmi, and the main festive day centers around a puja or pooja (ceremonial worship) in her honor to welcome luck and prosperity.